account-tech/docs/move-framework/concepts/dependencies.md

 }
 ```

-By allowing unverified dependencies, members of an account can add arbitrary packages as dependencies.
+By enabling unverified dependencies, account members can add arbitrary packages as dependencies.
 This allows developers to use their own code to interact with an Account.

 ### VersionWitness

-In Move, there is no way to know which package, module or function is being called. `TxContext` provide very little information, so we had to come up with a new pattern to track package versions and their addresses.
+In Move, there is no native way to determine which package, module, or function is being called. `TxContext` provides very limited information, so we developed a new pattern to track package versions and their addresses.

-The "Version Witness" is a Witness that can be instantiated anywhere within a package and guarantees provenance by wrapping the package id.
+The "Version Witness" is a Witness that can be instantiated anywhere within a package and guarantees provenance by wrapping the package ID.

 ```rust
 public struct VersionWitness has copy, drop {